Markusgp/Untangle/README.md

 ## Running the app locally
 To run the app locally you run the ``run.sh`` script with some parameter which can be seen below
 ```
-./run.sh language skipDatabase path/to/project
+./run.sh language path/to/project
 ```

 Right now the only supported language is java, so specifying another language will not produce any results.

-skipDatabase is if you want to run the program again and the database is already set up from a previous run, and you simply just want to run the queries again and see the results.
-If this is the case, simply just write ``skipDatabase`` as the second parameter.
-If not simply write anything but ``skipDatabase`` as the second parameter

-Lastly you need to specify what project you want to run the application on.
-Here specify the path to the project.
+Then you need to specify what project you want to run the application on.
+Here specify the absolute path to the project.

 ## Running the app in docker
 Start with creating the docker image by running